 finding of "reason-to-believe" for "physical abuse" of a child may

 be altered to a finding of "reason-to-believe" for "neglectful supervision"

 (j) If the resolution specialist's decision reverses

-its records regarding the outcome of the investigation to reflect
+our records regarding the outcome of the investigation to reflect

 the resolution specialist's decision.

-waive the conduct of an ARIF and proceed directly to the SOAH hearing.
+directly to the SOAH hearing.